 The aim of these projects is to apply the classroom material students have learned to real-world biomedical challenges.
-For example, in 2002-03, Cedarville engineering students were challenged to design a prosthetic arm for 10-year-old Jaclyn Barker.
-The team eventually designed two different prostheses that have allowed young Jaclyn to improve her violin performance.
-Learn more...
+For example, in 2015-16, Cedarville engineering students were challenged to design a spinal implant design.

-More recently, a team of five Cedarville biomedical engineering students researched human ankle motion and constructed two ankle prostheses, which were tested by above- and below-knee amputees.
-The team hopes these newly designed prostheses will protect amputees by reducing falls.
-The prostheses were presented in an October 2006 seminar hosted by the American Academy of Orthotists and Prosthetists.
+A team of five Cedarville biomedical engineering students researched human ankle motion and constructed two ankle prostheses, which were tested by above- and below-knee amputees.
+The team designed these prostheses to help protect amputees by reducing falls.
+The prostheses were presented in a seminar hosted by the American Academy of Orthotists and Prosthetists.